Award of Excellence For Schools

 The Tennessee Conference on Volunteerism and Service-Learning includes a Student Track planned specifically by and for middle, high school, and college students.
 This track will provide a space for youth from Tennessee to connect over volunteerism, service-learning, and community engagement.

 ► The 2021 TN Conference on Volunteerism and Service-Learning (TCVSL) is seeking middle or high school students for the Student Track Planning Committee.
-Monthly student planning calls will most likely begin in August.
-Schools interested in having students on the committee can contact Stephanie Houghton at email@example.com.
+Monthly student planning calls will begin in September.
+Schools interested in having students on the committee can contact Stephanie Houghton at firstname.lastname@example.org.

 The following schools were recognized at the 2020 Tennessee Conference on Volunteerism and Service-Learning on February 11, 2020: